-Continuing students may register for no more than 4.75 course credit units during the November and April registration period.
-Students may not add a fifth full credit course until the day after classes commence and all entering freshman and transfer students have registered.
+Continuing students may register for no more than 4.75 course credit units during the November and April registration periods.
+Students may not add a fifth full credit course until after classes commence for the term and all entering freshman and transfer students have registered.